On This Page

 Active-duty service members can receive counseling services from several additional sources as well.
 Installation chaplains provide pastoral counseling at military bases.
 Combat stress control teams are made up of mental health professionals who provide mental health interventions in the field.

-Counseling for Veterans At The VA
+Counseling for Veterans at The VA

 If you're a veteran with a diagnosed mental health condition, you have many options for mental health care at the VA.